-Vice President for Research Shashank Priya presented a more detailed analysis of the University’s fiscal 2022 research and technology transfer work to the Board of Regents at its December 2022 meeting.
+Vice President for Research and Innovation Shashank Priya presented a more detailed analysis of the University’s fiscal 2022 research and technology transfer work to the Board of Regents at its December 2022 meeting.
 Watch the presentation from December 15, 2022 or see presentation slides, Research At-A-Glance, and the printed annual report.

 The $1.05 billion research award total in FY 2022 represents the continued strength of the University’s research enterprise.

 Awards by Source: All Campuses, FY22